creationix/howtonode.org/articles/haml-for-javascript.markdown

       ]
     ]

-There is nothing special here except we've taken the HAML syntax and fit in into proper JSON syntax.
+There is nothing special here except we've taken the HAML syntax and fit it into proper JSON syntax.

-How about this example though:
+How about this example:

     ["%div", {style: "width:260px; margin:15px;", $:{
       slider: [{value: 60}]
     }}]

-It creates a div element, sets the style on it, and then calls `$.fn.slider` on it!
-We didn't have to give it a unique id and then search for it later with something like `$("#my_id").slider({value: 60})`, the dombuilder library did it for us right after creating the node.
+This creates a div element, sets the style on it, and then calls `$.fn.slider` on it!
+We didn't have to give it a unique id and then search for it later with something like `$("#my_id").slider({value: 60})`, the dom-builder library did it for us right after creating the node.

-A full depth tutorial on this library could go on for pages, but this should be enough to whet you appetite.
+A full depth tutorial on this library could go on for pages, but this should be enough to whet your appetite.
 See the source of the [sample page][] for some more ideas.
 But since this is more of an easy macro system for programmatically dom-building, then you have full control over every step.
-I've written entire apps using just nested jquery-haml expressions using closures for data storage.
+I've written entire apps using just nested `jquery-haml` expressions and closures for data storage.

 [templates here]: http://github.com/creationix/howtonode.org/tree/master/skin/
 [engine here]: http://github.com/creationix/node-blog/blob/master/build.js